-As explained earlier, the MIPSpro compiler system on IRIX 6.2 consists of two independent compiler systems.
+As explained earlier, the MIPSpro compiler system on IRIX 6.x consists of two independent compiler systems.
+One systems supports the 64-bit and high performance 32-bit (N32) ABIs.
+The other supports the old 32-bit ABI.
 This section describes and compares them.